desi-sciencecommunicator/TheSingingGardenProject/JournalEntries/Journal.md

 I want to see if I can separate the source of signals, and can capture which individual dominates the "airwaves" at a certain distance or angle.

+## 20260818

+@ 9:42 PM: One cricket in the Cande section.
+I did not record.

+@ 9:42 PM: There are two crickets in the garden.
+One in the Cande section, the second in some pots close to the entrace door - which is the first time I observe a cricket trill from this location.

+## 20260819

+@ 8:30 PM: Not clear if there is one or two crickets in the Cande section.
+I recorded with my phone.

+@ 10:00 PM: There are two crcickets in the Cande section.
+Note that there are definitely two crickets trilling, and they are displaying interplay between their sounds.
+I recorded with my phone.

+## 20260822

+@ 12:21 AM: I observe one cricket in the Cande section.
+I recorded with my phone.

+@ 3:12 AM: I observe one cricket in the Cande section.
+I did not record.

+## 202608024

+@ 1:27 AM: I observe one circket in the Cande section.
+I recorded with my phone.
+Note that the trills at this recording were very interesting, where it seemed to have done a circular, phasic, call in all directions.
+I did not clearly observe this before.
+It was very interesting and cool!

+## 202608024

+@ 8:00 PM: Just one cricket in the Cande section.
+Recorded with my phone.

+@ 1:21 AM: Just one cricket in the Cande section.
+Did not record with my phone.

+## 20260825

+@ 8:00 PM: Just one cricket in the Cande section.
+Recorded with my phone.
+Note that the trill was soft, timid.
+This is the last observation of a cricket in the garden for the Summer.